Staff & Board of Directors

 Kathy Miller is the Executive Director of Mount Desert 365.
 She has a long history of experience with nonprofits on MDI and beyond, as both professional staff and volunteer board member.
 She grew up in Connecticut, spent ten years in Washington D.C., and has since lived on MDI.
 What started as a one summer commitment on MDI has become a lifetime choice.
 After short stays in Bar Harbor, Southwest Harbor, and Bernard, she and her family have lived in the Mount Desert village of Somesville for 25 years.

 Mollie Seyffer is the Operations Manager of Mount Desert 365.
 A Maine native, she was born and raised on the coast of Hancock County.
 After moving out of state and spending a number of years living and working in central Virginia, she and her two sons returned to Maine in the fall of 2012 and have been residing in Hancock since.
 Mollie’s sons are now students at MDI High School so, while not a current resident of MDI, she has been a regular at soccer games, show choir performances, tennis matches and the occasional robotics meet for the last few years and is excited at the prospect of remaining involved in that community for a few more.
 Prior to joining Mount Desert 365, she worked as Accounts Manager for a third party warehousing and logistics company where she focused on the development and maintenance of client relationships.
-She is also an active board member for the Hancock School Department.

 Board of directors